Cezary-Nakielski/Project-Four-Forumbus/README.md

 # Full Stack Forumbus

-This Full Stack Web Application allows users to share their thoughts which the deem worthy of openly publicising as well as read posts from other users.
+This Full Stack Web Application allows users to share their thoughts which the deem worthy of openly publicizing as well as read posts from other users.

 ( This is as a milestone project for the Full Toolkit module of the Full Stack Web Development Course at Code Institute. )